- Careers Education, Information & Guidance (CEIAG) & Work Related Learning

-It is provided by ‘Learning To Work’ and it will be an interactive virtual event where our students will be able to explore a variety of career paths by having conversations and seeing professional exhibits/presentations from inspirational employees of many prestigious companies from a whole range of career-disciplines.
+Provided by ‘Learning To Work’, it is an interactive virtual event where our students will be able to explore a variety of career paths by having conversations and seeing professional exhibits/presentations from inspirational employees of many prestigious companies from a whole range of career-disciplines.

 Finally, we ask you to financially support these events, by making a contribution (amount to be confirmed) via Parentpay.
 This sum specifically supports the cost of providing the Work Experience aspect of CEIAG for our students.
 In the current climate, the school appreciates this support more than ever.
 So, thank you for continuing to support your child and others.